 FOUR: Familiarize yourself with local customs.
 If you have to arrange your own travel and you are stuck in finding accommodations it is always good to ask locals for lodging and restaurant advice.
 Our local crews are generally happy to make suggestions when asked in advance.

 THREE: Passport and other travel information.
 You will need a valid passport to enter every country in South America.
 Don’t glaze over this tip.
 It is also important to note that many countries require passport validity past your stay.
 For example if you are going to Brazil or Venezuela you will need a valid passport 6 months after the end of your trip to enter the country…check those dates!
 The U.S. Passport & International Travel website also has other important information like the number of blank pages needed to entry each country, vaccination requirements, currency restrictions, and tourist visa information.

 TWO: If you choose to travel with some professional video equipment a Carnet will need to be filled out prior to entering the country.
-“Find out in advance what will be better for your production, hiring local or if it´s better to carry your own gear” said Frank Spinosa.
+“Find out in advance what will be better for your production, hiring local or if it´s better to carry your own gear” said one of our DPs.

-ONE: “Carry enough hard currency, money talks, credit cards don´t” said Spinosa.
+ONE: “Carry enough hard currency, money talks, credit cards don´t,” said our DP.
 You can often get the best exchange rates at ATM machines.
 Depending on your bank accounts withdraw limits it may be best to prearrange for currency to be delivered to you prior to leaving the United States.

 Have you traveled to South America for a video production lately?
-What video locales within South America have you filmed in?
+What video locals within South America have you filmed in?
 What tips or stories can you share with us?